-G12 (IACUC): Better Together-Effective Collaboration During IACUC Protocol Review Track(s): IACUC Review; ACU/IACUC Program Management and Administration There are many groups involved when performing IACUC protocol review (e.g., IACUC administrators, environmental health and There are many groups involved when performing IACUC protocol review (e.g., IACUC administrators, environmental health and safety, veterinarians, etc.), not just the IACUC, which is an essential process of an animal care and use program.
+Discuss special issues related to the use of agricultural animals in biomedical research •Using case studies, identify solutions to commonly encountered problems with compliance in agricultural settings Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; IACUC Members, Chairs, and Vice Chairs; Laboratory Animal and Veterinary Staff; ACU/IACUC Directors G12 (IACUC): Better Together-Effective Collaboration During IACUC Protocol Review Track(s): IACUC Review; ACU/IACUC Program Management and Administration Track(s): IACUC Keview; ACU/IACUC Program Management and Administration There are many groups involved when performing IACUC protocol review (e.g., IACUC administrators, environmental health and safety, veterinarians, etc.), not just the IACUC, which is an essential process of an animal care and use program.
 This session will discuss these groups and the efficiency of the reviews, as well as how IACUC administrators can greatly contribute to this process.
-The session will discuss strategies for collaboration, communication, and important key factors for streamlined and efficient reviews.
-Learning Objectives:
+The session will discuss strategies for collaboration, communication, and important key factors for streamlined and efficient reviews Learning Objectives:

-Identify common groups involved in the IACUC protocol review process and eliminate processes that are not needed (e.g., not required by regulations or policies) Identify what the needs are for each group and how these can be beneficial in collaborating with all parties Discuss strategies for how IACUC administrators may facilitate collaboration between groups and how effective communication may improve the protocol review process •Explore how to develop training materials to aid in protocol review by these groups (e.g. live video demonstrations on key software applications for animal protocol management databases and/or manual protocol forms).
-Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; Compliance Personnel; IACUC Members, Chairs, and Vice Chairs; ACU/IACUC Directors Crossover G13: Ethical Review of Human and Animal Subjects Research Proposals Track(s): Shared Research Oversight Challenges; Research Oversight Leaders and Institutional Officials; IRB Review; IACUC Review Many in our field would describe the research projects with human and animal subjects conducted by our institutions as ethical or at least disagree with the characterization that they are unethical.
+•Identify common groups involved in the IACUC protocol review process and eliminate processes that are not needed (e.g., not required by regulations or policies) •Identify what the needs are for each group and how these can be beneficial in collaborating with all parties • Discuss strategies for how IACUC administrators may facilitate collaboration between groups and how effective communication may improve the protocol review process •Explore how to develop training materials to aid in protocol review by these groups (e.g. live video demonstrations on key software applications for animal protocol management databases and/or manual protocol forms).
+Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; Compliance Personnel; IACUC Members, Chairs, and Vice Chairs; ACU/IACUC Directors Crossover G13: Ethical Review of Human and Animal Subjects Research Proposals Track(s): Shared Research Oversight Challenges; Research Oversight Leaders and Institutional Officials; IRB Review: IACUC Review Many in our field would describe the research projects with human and animal subjects conducted by our institutions as ethical or at least disagree with the characterization that they are unethical.
 But how and where is this ethical assessment made?
 When external assessments of research proposals are made, such as when grant funding is awarded, a scientific merit review is performed, but do study sections consider the ethics of the proposals they review?
 In some cases, there is no external body that reviews the research proposal, such as when internal funds are used.
 Often the IRB and IACUC are the last to review a project and may represent our best opportunity to ensure that research we conduct is indeed ethical.
 Opinions vary on whether IRBs and IACUCs do, should, or even can perform an ethical assessment of human and animal research proposals.
 Some suggest that IRBs and IACUCs should stick to their regulatory scope and that any discussion not directly supported by a regulatory requirement is out of scope.
 Is a review against regulatory standards enough to ensure that ethical reviews are conducted and if not, how do we ensure research gets adequate ethics review?
 Learning Objectives: